Patrick Robinson (actor)

 Patrick Robinson (born 6 November 1963) is a British actor best known for his work in the long-running medical drama series Casualty on BBC One.
-In the early years of the show, he played first a staff nurse and later a charge nurse; in later years, he played Consultant Martin "Ash" Ashford.
+He played Martin "Ash" Ashford who was, in the early years of the show, a staff nurse and then a charge nurse.
+In later years he returned to the role after Ashford had become a consultant.

 Early life

 Robinson was the fifth of seven children born to a Jamaican-immigrant electrician father and his English-born wife.
 Robinson joined the South East London School Drama Group aged 14.
 The cousin of footballer and TV personality Ian Wright, Robinson was offered a trial at Southampton F.C., which he turned down to attend additional drama classes.

 After studying architecture for a year, he left to join the Robert Stigwood organisation as a messenger boy.
 He then graduated from the London Academy of Music and Dramatic Art.